mhtjsh/Basic_Bioinformatics/README.md

 The primary topics involved here looks like:
 1. Symbol Array in DNA Seq
 2. Symbol Array but faster (Extended ``SymbolArray``)
-3. Skew Array in DNA seq
+3. Skew Array in DNA seq (2 methods explained)
 4. Minimum Skew in DNA seq
+5.